 Immigrants and international students are increasingly targeted by telephone and internet scams.
 Scam artists often pose as local law enforcement or a federal agent, claiming the student owes money and threatening legal action if the money is not paid.
-Frequently, scam artists spoof real government phone numbers to make it look as though they are calling from the U.S. Citizenship and Immigration Services help line, or even 911.
+Frequently, scam artists spoof real government phone numbers to make it look as though they are calling from the U.S. Citizenship and Immigration Services Helpline or 911.

 Scams seem to increase around times immigrants or international students are particularly vulnerable.
 For example, we hear reports from international students at the beginning of the school year, during tax season or when there are changes in immigration policies.

 Do not be fooled.
 U.S. government agencies and local law enforcement will not ask for any form of payment over the phone.
 If you are contacted by a scam artist, you should:

 - Report the immigration scam to state officials and the Federal Trade Commission website or call 1-877-438-4338.

 - If you are an international student or scholar, contact ISSS during Walk-In Hours or email email@example.com.
 They can help you report the call, and gather information about these scams and provide support to people who have been affected.

 - If you are a non-U.S. citizen student, contact us at firstname.lastname@example.org.

 - If you receive a suspicious email from a umn.edu account, forward it to email@example.com and then delete it.

 - ISSS: Protect Yourself from Scams and Identity Theft